 About St Elisabeth Cathedral

 With a capacity of over 5,000 people, St Elisabeth Cathedral (Dóm sv.
 Alžbety) is said to be the largest church in Slovakia, bigger even than St Martin’s in Bratislava.
-A vast Gothic creation, it also holds the distinction of being the easternmost cathedral in Europe to be built in this style.
+A vast Gothic creation, it also holds the title of being the easternmost cathedral in Europe to be built in this style.

 Construction of St Elisabeth Cathedral began in 1380 and continued through to the 19th century, with the southern tower being completed as late as 1906.
 The design and construction of the cathedral was so significant that it influenced the building of other churches as far away as Poland and Transylvania.